lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 </figure>
 </center>

-Frankle and Carbin make use of a pruning technique proposed by Song et al.[^mp] at NeurIPS 2015.
+Frankle and Carbin make use of a pruning technique proposed by Han et al.[^mp] at NeurIPS 2015.
 That is to prune those weights that have the lowest magnitude and retrain them.
 Song et al. have shown that, counterintuitively, magnitude pruning works better with L2 regularization as soon the remaining weights are retrained.
 They further show that iterative pruning is favorable over one-shot pruning.
 In one-shot pruning, you would only conduct only a single training pass and then prune the weights, whereas in iterative pruning, you would prune and train for several rounds until some criterion on sparsity or accuracy is met.

 To validate the lottery ticket hypothesis, Frankle & Carbin ought to find subnetworks that match the accuracy of the original nets, when *trained in isolation*.
 That means that they cannot exploit the benefit from previous training rounds with the full model.
-Therefore, they modify the training and pruning procedure by resetting (non-pruned) weight values to their initializing.
+Therefore, they modify the training and pruning procedure by resetting (non-pruned) weight values to their values at initializion.

 During pruning, one can either prune to the desired fraction of weights at each layer, or put the weights of all layers into one pool and prune globally.
 In the LTH paper[^lth], the authors use local pruning for LeNet and Conv-2/4/6, while they use global pruning for the deeper models: Resnet-18 and VGG-19.
 The idea is that within deeper models, the weights of some layers might be more important to keep than others'[^trf2].

 #### late resetting